 GET TO KNOW MICHAEL & HEATHER

 We reside in Kokomo, Indiana.
-Michael manages the family business operating over 120 apartments and a 146 acre farm.
+Michael manages the family business operating around 125 apartments and a 146 acre farm.
 Heather is a Spanish teacher at Northwestern High School!

 MICHAEL’S BACKGROUND (1994-2020)

 My childhood and teenage years were spent in Indiana, with my parents Ronald and Shelia Dubbels, who served in pastoral ministry for 25 years and developed a few businesses.
 At the age of 17, I began speaking in various churches throughout Indiana, being President of Fellowship of Christian Athletes in my high school, and participating in mission trips, which prepared me for entering the ministry.

 Upon graduation from high school, my parents, sister and I had the opportunity to spend one year in Moscow, Russia as interim pastors at the International Christian Assembly.
 During this time, I had the opportunity to work with youth and college students.
 I was able to start a Russian youth ministry and was also able to start and develop seven small groups at three universities.

 Upon my return to the United States, I completed my Bachelor of Arts in Biblical Studies at Central Bible College in Springfield, Missouri.
 Over the course of these four years, I actively participated in a mission trip to Mexico, summer internships in Indiana, led two different traveling ministry teams during the academic year, and spent four months in Russia working with church planting and development.